hritsh/calorify-estore/docs/DesignDoc.md

 ![Domain Model](Calorify.png)

-There are two main entities in the domain model: the user and the product.
-The user can be a customer or an admin.
-The product is the food item that the user can purchase.
-The user can add products to their shopping cart, and the shopping cart can be persisted.
+There is a parent entity which represents the user, is then extended into two based on privileges of the role: 1) admin/owner 2) customer.
+Another crucial entity is the product/food that is being sold for purchase by a customer.
+The products being sold are kept inside inventory.
+A customer has access to the menu which displays all the products present in the inventory.
+If the customer wants to filter for a specific product or type of product, they use the Search bar.
+The admin is able to modify the contents of this inventory.
+The user can add products from inventory to their shopping cart, which can be described as an attribute of User and the shopping cart is persistent across login sessions.
+The customer can checkout from shopping cart to place an order.
+This order will be put for delivery after purchase.
 The user can also search for products by name, price, and calories.
-The admin can add, remove, and update products in the inventory.
+The admin is the only one allowed to add, remove, and update products in the inventory.
+The customer can use ingredients in the inventory to make their own salad which will be a custom product created by the user that will be placed in the shopping cart and can be purchased in checkout.
+The customer can place reviews for their purchased products.
+These purchased orders can give rewards that are a discount on certain products.
+Finally the customers personal details can be usd to calculate BMI and the recommended calories.
+This can be used by the user to filter products based their suggested calorie intake

 ## Architecture and Design